2022/23 Europa League group stage as it stands

 *10 Europa League play-off winners

-**10 sides transferring from the Champions League play-offs and third qualifying round
+**10 sides transferring from the UEFA Champions League play-offs and third qualifying round

 Do we know the draw seedings?